morota/journalclub2/index.md

 ---
 layout: page
-title: QuantGen Journal Club
+title: RNA Biology Journal Club
 tagline:
 ---
 {% include JB/setup %}

-We discuss literature centered on quantitative genetics including animal breeding, plant breeding, and human genetics.
+We discuss literature centered on RNA biology.
 Please subscribe to our RSS feed to follow if you are interested.

 ### Posts [![](images/feed-icon-14x14.png)](rss.xml)